acfr/RobustNeuralNetworks.jl/docs/src/examples/rl.md

 uref = k*qref
 ```

-It's good practice (and faster) to simulate all of these simulation batches at once using matrix algebra, so we can define our dynamics functions to operate on matrices of states and controls.
-Each row is a different state or control, and each column is a simulation for a particular goal position.
+It's good practice (and faster) to simulate all of these simulation batches at once, so we define our dynamics functions to operate on matrices of states and controls.
+Each row is a different state or control, and each column corresponds to a simulation for a particular goal position.
 ```julia
 f(x::Matrix,u::Matrix) = [x[2:2,:]; (u[1:1,:] - k*x[1:1,:] - μ*x[2:2,:].^2)/m]
 fd(x::Matrix,u::Matrix) = x + dt*f(x,u)
 ```

 Reinforcement learning problems generally involve simulating the system over some time horizon and collecting a series of rewards or costs at each time step.
-Control policies are then trained using approximations of the cost gradient ``\nabla J_\theta``because it is often difficult (or impossible) to differentiate through a dynamics simulator and compute the exact gradient.
+Control policies are then trained using approximations of the cost gradient ``\nabla J_\theta`` because it is often difficult (or impossible) to compute the exact gradient.
 [ReinforcementLearning.jl](https://juliareinforcementlearning.org/) is the home of all things RL in Julia.

 For this simple example, we can just write a differentiable simulator of the dynamics.
-The simulator takes a batch of initial states, goal positions, and a controller model whose inputs are ``[x; q_\mathrm{ref}]``.
+The simulator takes a batch of initial states, goal positions, and a controller `model` whose inputs are ``[x; q_\mathrm{ref}]``.
 It computes a batch of trajectories of states and controls ``z = \{[x_0;u_0], \ldots, [x_{T-1};u_{T-1}]\}`` for later use.
 To get around the well-known issue of [array mutation with auto-differentiation](https://fluxml.ai/Zygote.jl/stable/limitations/), we use a [Zygote.Buffer](https://fluxml.ai/Zygote.jl/stable/utils/#Zygote.Buffer) to iteratively store the outputs.

 ```julia
 using Zygote: Buffer